Hansa Tonstudio: History

 More recently, Hansa Studios has been utilized for projects by Manic Street Preachers, R.E.M., Snow Patrol, Kent, Living Things and Go Go Berlin.

 References in popular culture

+The band performances for the music video for the track Kayleigh by Marillion were filmed in the Meistersaal with exterior shots filmed in the surrounding areas of West Berlin.

 The first of three videos created for U2's 1992 song "One", directed by Anton Corbijn, featured the band members performing at Hansa Studios.

 In 2018, the studio was the subject of a documentary feature by filmmaker Mike Christie titled Hansa Studios: By The Wall 1976-90, which aired across Europe on Sky Arts and Sky Arte.